run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Departments.md

 A researcher submitting a workload needs to associate a project with a workload request.
 The Run:AI scheduler will compare the request against the current allocations and the project and determine whether the workload can be allocated resources or whether it should remain in a pending state.

-Administartors manage Projects as detailed [here](Working-with-Projects.md)
+Administrators manage Projects as detailed [here](Working-with-Projects.md)

 At some organization, Projects may not be enough, this is because: